Cashless society: Share of payments

-A common measure of how close to a "cashless society" a country is becoming is some measure of the number of cashless payments or person to person transactions are done in that country.
+A common measure of how close to a "cashless society" a country is becoming is some measure of the number of cashless payments or person to person transactions that are completed in that country.
 For instance, the Nordic countries conduct more cashless transactions than most other Europeans.
 Levels of cash in circulation can widely differ between two countries with a similar measure of cashless transactions.

 Across the 33 countries covered in the European Payment Cards Yearbook 2015–16, the average number of card payments per capita per year is 88.4.
 In comparison, the average Dane makes 268.6 card payments each year, the average Finn 243.6, the average Icelander 375.5, the average Norwegian 353.7, and the average Swede 270.2.
 This makes card payments in the Nordics two-and-a-half to four times higher than the European average.